frankie567/httpx-oauth/docs/oauth2.md

 * ✅ `refresh_token`
 * ✅ `revoke_token`

-!!! warning "Warning about get_id_email()"
+!!! warning "Warning about `get_id_email`"
-    Email is optional for Discord accounts.
-This method will error if the user does not have a verified email address.
+    Email is optional for Discord accounts, so the email might be `None`.
-    Furthermore, you should always make sure to include `identify`, and `email` in your scopes.
-(This is the default)

 ### Facebook